 • 0.3 credits

-Provide training for those who will maintain the system, be responsible for maintenance, purchasing of parts, troubleshooting, and etc.
+Provide training for those who will maintain the system, be responsible for maintenance, purchasing of parts, troubleshooting, etc.

 Course Hours: